-These services are overseen by MRC Rolland Coordinators.
+These services are overseen by MRC Regional Coordinators.

-Through partnership with the Brain Injury Association of Massachusetts of MA (BIA-MA) and other local/state agencies₃, this grant provides staff training on TBI, and brain injury resources.
+Through partnership with the Brain Injury Association of Massachusetts of MA (BIA-MA) and other local/state agencies₃, training was provided to local and state agency partners on TBI, TBI screening, and brain injury resources.

 For information on resources for elders with TBI please contact the Elder Information hotline (844-839-7154) at the BIA-MA or visit their website at www.biama.org.

 Community Based Services provides training and consultation to help improve services for individuals with brain injuries.
 Training is available at no cost to agencies, programs and professionals throughout the Commonwealth working with individuals with brain injuries.
 Those interested in working with persons with brain injuries can also receive training.